Can you sprout lentils at home? You can! Learn how to sprout lentils at home and you can enjoy lentil sprouts benefits with very little extra work!

 Just popping in with a quick little post today about sprouting.
-More specifically, how to sprout lentils!
+More specifically, I want to tell you how to sprout lentils!

 - When you sprout lentils, you’re actually starting the germination process, which changes the composition of the lentils.
 Sprouting increases the amounts of vitamins and minerals in the lentils, especially B vitamins and carotene.

 Sounds pretty good, right?
 What’s even better is that sprouting is super easy to do!
 It requires very little equipment and hardly any effort on your part.
-Although they make special sprouting jars, all you really need is a mason jar and some light fabric or cheese cloth to go over the top.
+Although you can buy special sprouting jars, all you really need is a mason jar and some light fabric or cheesecloth to go over the top.

 How to sprout lentils: